Pong Tiku: Second struggle and death

 In Tondon Tiku began preparations for his mother's funeral, preparations which, in Torajan culture, took several months.
 While taking care of the preparations, he had an advisor collect weapons secretly while another went to his fortresses in Alla' and Ambeso.
 Tiku then made preparations to escape Dutch custody; he also returned all property that he had taken as a lord, as he knew he would no longer use it.
 While in Tondon, Dutch forces may have harassed the Torajan leader.
 The night before his mother's funeral, in January 1907, Tiku and 300 of his followers escaped Tondon, heading south.

 After he was told that the Dutch had followed him, Tiku ordered most of his followers to return to Tondon while he and a group of fifteen, including his two wives, continued south.
 They first arrived at Ambeso, but the fortress fell several days later, at which time they evacuated to Alla'.
 This fortress fell at the end of March 1907 and Tiku began to work his way back to Tondon through the forest.
 He and the other leaders, Buginese and Torajan alike, were chased by Dutch troops.
 The other leaders capitulated to the Dutch and were sentenced to either three years in a prison in Makassar or exile to Buton.
 Tiku, meanwhile, stayed hidden in the forests.

 On 30 June 1907 Tiku and two of his men were caught by the Dutch forces; he was the last guerrilla leader to be caught.
 After several days in prison, on 10 July 1907 Tiku was shot and killed by the Dutch soldiers near the Sa'dan River; some reports have him bathing at the time.
-He was buried with the rest of his family in Tondol, while his cousin Tandibua' became the native rule of Pangala', serving under the Dutch.
+He was buried with the rest of his family in Tondol, while his cousin Tandibua' became the native ruler of Pangala', serving under the Dutch.